Casual-UI/utils/README.md

-# Casual UI Library
+# The utility functions for Casual UI

-Shared utils for casual ui